TonegridAI/OpenCV-DLAP/README.md

 # OpenCV-DLAP
-Private Projects for then official OpenCV Course: Computer Vision &amp; Deep Learning Applications
+Private Projects for the official OpenCV Course: Computer Vision and Deep Learning Applications